 Storage products include permanent storage structures such as corrugated flat bottom and hopper bottom bins and storage bin unloading equipment for the agricultural storage of grains, seeds, and dry fertilizer.
 The largest market for smaller capacity storage products is for on-farm use, although they are used in some commercial applications.
 AGI's storage business in Canada increased significantly with the acquisition of Westeel.
-Subsequently, AGI acquired Global Industries, substantially increasing its U.S. Farm presence and grain storage solution offering through the MFS bin line.
+Subsequently, AGI acquired Global Industries, substantially increasing its U.S. Farm presence and grain storage solution offering.